ronoctua/old-study-codes/study-codes/Rocketseat/readme.md

 <br />

 **[GitHub Explorer](bootcamp/GoStack11/GitHubExplorer#🚀)** ┊ An simple app to explore GitHub repositories.
-It was developed at the beginning of the bootcamp to introduce about api.
+It was developed at the beginning of the bootcamp to introduce how APIs work.

 <table>
   <tr>